amitxv/PC-Tuning/docs/building.md

     set "MOUNT_DIR=%temp%\MOUNT_DIR"
     ```

 - Set the path to the ``oscdimg.exe`` binary to the ``OSCDIMG`` variable.
-Unless you installed deployment tools to a location other than default, changing the value below is not necessary
+Unless you installed deployment tools to a location other than the default, changing the value below is not necessary

     ```bat
     set "OSCDIMG=C:\Program Files (x86)\Windows Kits\10\Assessment and Deployment Kit\Deployment Tools\amd64\Oscdimg\oscdimg.exe"